-Building trust is central to the therapeutic relationship and I seek to meet individuals where they are in their process.
-I believe clients are the experts in their own lives and I use a style that is collaborative, goal-oriented, supportive, and nonjudgmental.
-I am trained in evidence-based practices for the treatment of OCD, anxiety, panic disorder and phobias, hair pulling and skin picking (BFRBs), and athlete mental health.
-I offer the space to cope with uncertainty, develop new skills, and make meaningful adjustments for teens and adults.
-Together we will explore the challenges you are facing, identify goals, and develop a plan to reduce how stress or symptoms from anxiety impact daily functioning.
+Building trust is fundamental to the therapeutic relationship.
+I strive to meet individuals where they are in their process, respecting their unique experiences and perspectives.
+I recognize that clients are experts in their own lives, and I utilize a collaborative, goal-oriented, and nonjudgmental approach.
+I am trained in evidence-based practices for the treatment of obsessive-compulsive disorder (OCD), anxiety, panic disorder and phobias, body-focused repetitive behaviors (BFRBs) such as hair pulling and skin picking, as well as athlete mental health concerns.
+I provide a safe space for adult clients ages 18 and up to navigate uncertainty, develop new skills, and make meaningful changes.
+Together we will examine the challenges you are facing, establish clear goals, and create a plan to reduce the impact of stress or anxiety symptoms on your daily life.

+I work with amateur to elite athletes that are navigating anxiety and panic attacks, OCD, perfectionism, and adjustments in their sport.
 In addition to my clinical work, I'm a passionate advocate for athlete mental health.
-I spent 25 years in hunter/jumper equestrian sports as a rider and a trainer during college and graduate school.
-I witnessed how pressure and anxiety can impact performance and competition.
+I spent 25 years in hunter/jumper equestrian sports as a rider and trained others during college and graduate school.
+I spent several years training and developing young horses over fences and showed in various green hunter classes.
+As an equestrian, I witnessed how pressure and anxiety can impact performance and confidence.
 I also recognized how exiting a sport can affect an athlete's mental health and identity.
-I have transitioned from the arena but participate in barbell and kettlebell programs as a certified personal trainer.
-I am a member of the International OCD Foundation's Anxiety in Athletes task force.
+I have transitioned away from the arena and now enjoy strength training and participate in local events.
+I hold certifications in personal training and fitness nutrition, and support clients in developing balanced lifestyle habits.
+I am a member of the International OCD Foundation's anxiety in athletes task force.
 As an advocate, I help to develop educational materials on how OCD and anxiety can impact sport performance.
 Resources are available for athletes, coaches and caregivers.

 Bachelor of Science, Psychology Roanoke College 2004